 Cost of IUD around the Globe

 In developing countries, most of the IUD such as copper t comes free with an insertion as part of Government initiatives.
-However the cost of an IUD varies between US $100 to US $1000 based on the country you belong to.
-Off course the other channel are the health insurances and mediclaims that can make your IUD free of cost however they need a lot of paper work to be done.
+However, the cost of an IUD varies between US $100 to US $1000 based on the country you belong to.
+Off course the other channels are the health insurances and mediclaims that can make your IUD free of cost however they need a lot of paperwork to be done.
 In India, copper t can be purchased for less than INR 500 however still based on longevity there are IUD brands costing upwards of INR 5000.